OfficeDev/Office-Add-in-samples/Samples/Office.ASP.NETCoreReactAddins/excel-js/ClientApp/README.md

 ```
 # NOTE: THIS IS DANGEROUS!
-# It exposes your machine to attacks from the websites you visit.
+# It exposes your machine to cyberattacks from the websites you visit.
 DANGEROUSLY_DISABLE_HOST_CHECK=true
 ```